balboni65/Duelkit/README.md

 # Welcome to Duelkit!

 **Duelkit** is a custom-built Discord bot created to assist the entire Yu-Gi-Oh! community.
-It offers a features not found anywhere else such as:
+It offers features not found anywhere else such as:
 - Accurate and up-to-date card prices
 - In-depth meta analaysis for archetypes and individual cards
 - Information on what record you need  to make top cut or secure your invite